janboddez/share-on-mastodon/README.md

 Custom formatting is done through filter hooks rather than the options page UI, and requires some familiarity with PHP.
 (Always here to help, though!)
 Benefits are things like infinite flexibility, _version control_, and, frankly, less code for me to maintain.

+Share on Mastodon is compatible with both the Classic and the Block Editor (Gutenberg).
+It supports mobile apps, too; this [requires a so-called filter callback](https://jan.boddez.net/wordpress/share-on-mastodon#share_on_mastodon_enabled)—literally, a single line of PHP!—which you'd typically add to either your theme's `functions.php` or a site-specific plugin.

 ## Documentation
 Complete documentation, and code examples, can be found at https://jan.boddez.net/wordpress/share-on-mastodon.